gcovr/gcovr/doc/source/output/html.rst

     :align: center

 The default behavior of the :option:`--html` option is to generate HTML for a single webpage that summarizes the coverage for all files.

-The HTML is printed to standard output, but the :option:`-o/--output <--output>` option is used to specify a file that stores the HTML output.
+If the given name ends with the suffix ``.gz`` the report is compressed by gzip.
+This only make sense for a self contained report with one page.

 The :option:`--html-details` option is used to create a separate web page for each file.
 Each of these web pages includes the contents of